StackHawk

 Conclusion

 An API is a gateway to access information and data.
 A vulnerable API can lead to a breach of data and unauthorized access.
-An API can be vulnerable due to several reasons—design, coding, configuration, etc.
+An API can be susceptible for several reasons—design, coding, configuration, etc.

 This post focused on API security vulnerabilities and the steps you can take to prevent them.
 We hope you enjoyed it and found it helpful.
-If you have any other questions on API security vulnerabilities, please don't hesitate to contact us.
+For more information on how StackHawk can help you find and fix the most common API vulnerabilities, sign up for a free trial to get started on your own, or contact our team of API security experts for more info.

 Read More